Pinterest

 Cherry season here in Canada runs from June through until early September.
 It's one of the best parts of summertime.
 I love going to the farmers market or visiting our local farmers, and leaving with a basket of fresh sour cherries.

-Cherry season in Germany runs anytime in between June - mid August.
+Cherry season in Germany runs from June - mid-August.
 During this time, you can find an abundance of snackable cherries being sold in supermarkets and local festivals.

 The mesmerizing cherry trees when they are in full bloom will have you feeling like you're in a fairy tale.
 Walking through the trails of fallen pedals and smelling the lovely scent of the blooms is such an experience.